calebohi/urban-feature-extraction-aerial-imagery/README.md

 After completing the initial georeferencing using a Polynomial 2 transformation, further review and experimentation were conducted to improve spatial alignment.

 Based on QGIS documentation on georeferencing transformation types, different methods were tested, including Projective and Thin Plate Spline (TPS).
-While Polynomial transformations introduced noticeable stretching and distortion—particularly towards the edges of the image, TPS provided improved local alignment across the study area.
+While Polynomial transformations introduced noticeable stretching and distortion, particularly towards the edges of the image, TPS provided improved local alignment across the study area.

 Given the near-vertical (slightly oblique) nature of the source imagery, TPS was selected as the preferred method due to its ability to better handle localized distortions and improve visual consistency with the basemap.